karkman/MMB-901_Metagenomics/Practicals/README.md

 ## Read-based taxonomy

 While we wait for the assembly to finish, we can run the read-based taxonomic annotation for the donor samples.
 And later combine some ready-made output files to compare the recipients to the donor.
 We'll use [metaphlan4](https://github.com/biobakery/MetaPhlAn) for the read-based taxonomic annotation.
-Metaphlan uses marker genes to profile taxonomic copmposition in metagenomic data.
+Metaphlan uses marker genes to profile taxonomic compposition in metagenomic data.

 To make things run a bit faster, we will run metaphlan as an [array job](https://docs.csc.fi/computing/running/array-jobs/).
-In a nutshell, each job will be run in parallel as individual jobs.
+In a nutshell, all jobs will be run in parallel as individual jobs.
 This is a handy way to do the same thing for several files that are independent.
 Have a look at the array job file and find out how array jobs are defined by comparing it to the spades batch job we ran earlier.

 ```bash